zarf-dev/zarf/examples/component-actions/README.md

 :::note

 Component Actions have replaced Component Scripts.
 Zarf will still read scripts entries, but will convert them to actions.
-This will be removed in a future release.
+Component Scripts will be removed in a future release.

 :::